avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-21-9-launch-sample-app.md

 The sample application is in the folder */home/pi/avs-sdk/build/SampleApp/src*.
 In order to start it, we'll use a shell script called **startsample.sh**.
-To see how it is being started, you can use File Manager to navigate to */home/pi/avs-sdk* and use your text editor to view the contents :
+To see how it is being started, you can use File Manager to navigate to */home/pi/avs-sdk* and use your text editor to view the contents:

 ![debug](../assets/startsample_debug9.png)